Habana (Cuban League)

+Habana won 30 Cuban League championships (more than any other club) and one Caribbean Series (in 1952).

+History

 1878–1899

 In the first Cuban League season, played during the winter of 1878–79, the Habana'a captain (or playing manager) was Esteban Bellán, who had played professionally in the United States.
 At the time, Habana and other clubs in the league were amateur sporting clubs.
 Every team played 4 games (all played on Sundays and holidays).
 Habana went undefeated and was awarded a silk flag, also each of the winning players received a silver medal.

 Habana went on to repeat its championship in 1879–80.
 The league did not play the next winter, and the following winter the season was terminated early without a champion.
 Thus, the next full season was 1882–83, and Habana again won the championship.
 After another winter without play, Habana won its fourth consecutive championship in 1885, with Ricardo Mora replacing Bellán as manager.
 The following winter, 1885–86, brought Habana its fifth consecutive championship, this time with an undefeated record of 6–0 and with Francisco Saavedra as manager.
 Adolfo Luján emerged as their ace pitcher, with 5 complete-game victories.
 He kept it up the following season, pitching another 5 victories as Habana won its sixth consecutive championship in 1887.
 The next season Habana was finally dethroned, as they finished in second place to Fe.